Ptomaphaginus

 Ptomaphaginus is a genus of beetles belonging to the family Leiodidae.
 It contains about 97 species worldwide.
 Most members live in caves or soil, thus eyes are absent or rudimentary.
 In 2008, a new species was discovered in the Sunda region.
 In 2017, two species in Japan were recorded, and 12 new species were discovered in China in 2015.

 Species

+The following species are recognised in the genus Ptomaphaginus: